 On the Mca reference point, security association establishment between AE and the CSE in the field domain is strongly recommended.

-NOTE: Security Association Establishment on the Mca interface in a local domain is optional depending on risk assessment, for instance in scenarios where unauthorized access can be prevented by other security measures out of scope of this specification.
+NOTE: Security Association Establishment on the Mca interface in a local domain is optional depending on risk assessment, for instance in scenarios where unauthorized access can be prevented by other security measures out of scope of the present document.
 This includes the following use cases:

 AE and CSE (i.e. Mca end-points) are securely integrated on the same physical device (i.e. an ASN).